Asakazu Nakai

-Asakazu Nakai (中井朝一, Nakai Asakazu) was a Japanese cinematographer born in Hyōgo Prefecture.
-He worked on several films with director Akira Kurosawa.
+Asakazu Nakai (中井朝一, Nakai Asakazu) was a Japanese cinematographer born in Hyōgo Prefecture, best known for his work with Akira Kurosawa.
 In 1950, he won the Mainichi Film Award for Best Cinematography for Stray Dog.
 He was nominated for the Academy Award for Best Cinematography for his work on the film Ran (1985), being the oldest nominee ever in that category.